areas-archive/nebula/technical-writer/instructions.md

 - Use [markdown](https://www.markdownguide.org/) and its features.

 - Review grammar and language.
+Writing content that is littered with typos and awkward language results in a poor reader experience.

+- Have someone review your writing to help you catch ambiguities and parts of the writing that may be confusing to read.

 - Review your final changes with fresh eyes after some time has passed to catch language, flow, and typos.